lightning-chasers/mu/README.md

 Note that datum translators, transducers, translations, transcriptions and traversals are always, within and by, themselves subject to, some external datum, external to - every perceived or preconceived - bindings, biddings, forebodings, innings, scope or namespace definitions of any analytical translations or transliterations.

 This external and unaccountable datum is free and seemingly unbound.
-Though this absolute datum must not to, be dismissed or taken for granted nor should it be taken as "common grounds" for the roughly free-willed agent-observer (observer-agent) nor for the roughly free account of an accountable situation, it is and might as well be, counted upon to exist.
+Though this absolute datum must not be dismissed or taken for granted nor should it be taken as "common grounds" for the roughly free-willed agent-observer (observer-agent) nor for the roughly free account of an accountable situation, it is and might as well be, counted upon to exist.
 Such a conception is defined even if the observer is unobservant of any such conceivable or inconceivable, exegient datum.

 So, what then is "relative" or "relativity" if one submits to and includes an idea of The Absolute as a witness?
 Relevance of an account that is, recordable measurements, is always relative to life.
 Though it can be subject to warranted scrutiny and is quite simply subjective, it is most definitely proportioned to a relationship with and from life. #propotionalizing